-Up to this point, the focus has been on establishing a strong baseline for the project restart.
+Up until this point, your plan's focus has been on establishing a strong baseline for the project restart.
 With the internal machinations complete, the focus can then turn to client management and clear communication.
-Client strategy meetings can be structured as follows:
+Here are four key points to keep in mind as you fire the machine back up and start working again:

-- Pending changes to the design per their instruction/ guidelines - What are the short-/long-term impacts to the facility/structure due to the COVID-19 crisis?
-For instance, if this is a school or public assembly area, will the client/ end user wish to modify any aspects of the design? - Long-term ramifications to the project schedule, workload and finish date - Using a Contractor Critical Restart Meeting, the contractor or trade partner can eloquently describe the overall impact to the critical path and a realistic mitigation plan.
-For instance, the contractor can walk through each of the supply chain impacts and the related tactical changes. - Proactive "Personal Safety Plans" and communication on "Job Site Hygiene" - Lastly, the contractor can outline its new personnel guidelines on job site hygiene and accountability.
-Keep in mind, standards will continue to morph in light of the "moving target" status of this pandemic, but the contractor can get the ball rolling by establishing proactive standards of care.
+Factor in pending changes to the design per their instructions/guidelines.
+What are the short- or long-term impacts to the facility/structure due to COVID-19?
+For instance, if this is a school or public assembly area, will the client/end user want to modify any aspects of the design?

+- 2. Consider long-term ramifications to the project schedule, workload and finish date.
+Using a Contractor Critical Restart Meeting, the contractor or trade partner can eloquently describe the overall impact to the critical path and a realistic mitigation plan.
+For instance, the contractor can walk through each of the supply chain impacts and the related tactical changes. - 3.
+Use proactive "Personal Safety Plans" and "Job Site Hygiene" strategies.
+Outline new personnel guidelines on job site hygiene and accountability.
+Realize that standards will continue to morph in light of the "moving target" status of this pandemic, but that doesn't mean you can't get the ball rolling now by establishing proactive standards of care. - 4.
+Monitor schedules and budgets carefully.
+After the initial shock of these project restarts, the initiatives themselves will assume their normal trajectories.
+Careful monitoring of the schedule and budget adherence will be critical; complacency is dangerous with any project.
+The project team would be best served to adhere religiously to the established project exit strategy plans.